NICMx/FORT-validator/docs/installation.md

 In case you wan't a fresh version of Fort validator, there's this third option.
 The steps are mostly the same as in [Option 2](#option-2-compiling-and-installing-the-release-tarball), just another dependency (as minimum) must be installed: "git"; and a few steps are included in order to get the source code and generate configuration scripts.

-The following example is the processo to clone, compile and install in Debian OS.
+The following example is the process to clone, compile and install in Debian OS.

 {% highlight bash %}
 sudo apt install autoconf automake build-essential git libjansson-dev libssl-dev pkg-config rsync libcurl4-openssl-dev libxml2-dev